bioinformatic-seragnoli/CloEvoScore/README.md

 ### Ploidy and Purity Table (Optional)
 This file provides two critical parameters used to refine the interpretation of copy number values:
-- **Ploidy** refers to which value to center the normality region of the copy number profile.
+- **Ploidy** is the correction factor multiplied by 100 to be applied to the baseline region of the copy number profile.
+It can also be achieved with another of our tools, [BOBaFIT](https://github.com/bioinformatic-seragnoli/BOBaFIT).
-- **Purity** indicates the proportion of cancer cells within a given sample compared to normal cells.
+- **Purity** indicates the percetage of cancer cells within a given sample compared to normal cells.

 Correcting the raw copy number values using ploidy and purity ensures a more accurate reflection of true genetic alterations.